osvaldsoza/builder-api/README.md

 # [Traduzir para Portugues](https://github.com/osvaldsoza/builder-api/blob/main/README-pt.md)

 # Project Summary
-Avaliação técnica da empresa Builder para desenvolvedor backend.
+Technical assessment of the ``BUILDER`` company for backend developer.
-Implementar uma Rest API para selecionar,cadastrar,atualizar e deletar um cliente.
+To implement a Rest API to select, register, update and delete a ``CUSTOMER``.

-## ✔️ Tecnologias utilizadas
+## ✔️ Technologies used
 * ``SpringBoot``
 * ``Spring Data JPA``
 * ``Lombok``